 Creating an event can be really fun, but it’s important to make sure you’re prepared.
 Use the following documents to understand how you plan an event through the Students’ Union.
 Here’s how-to steps on making an event through the Students’ Union.
-For a quick summary of what you need to do, take a look at the image below and try our Student Group Event Quiz.
+Event Requests forms are checked every Wednesday.

 Come up with an idea

 Let your imagination go wild – just bear in mind the practicality of it.

 - What is the aim of your event?
 To gain more members?
 To highlight an issue you’re passionate about?
 To fundraise?